Little known, and perhaps even less liked, there are few more obscure Civil War weapons than…

 No report of the use of Woodruffs by the 6th Illinois Cavalry has been found, but several sources document the fact that Battery K, 1st Illinois Light Artillery, had six of these guns and that they operated frequently with the 6th Cavalry.
 D. Alexander Brown’s Grierson’s Raid (Urbana, Ill.
 1954) has many references to the use of these guns by that battery during the celebrated cavalry operation, and it is quite obvious that these small pieces made a definite contribution to its success.
 Among those citing them in after-action reports on the raid was Colonel Edward Hatch, 2nd Iowa Cavalry.
 Among the many articles written about Grierson’s raid is one by Lieutenant Colonel S. L. Woodward, 6th Illinois Cavalry (The Journal of the U.S. Cavalry Association, April 1904), in which he relates that in order to cross one swamp the artillery ammunition was taken from the limber boxes and distributed among the men to be carried on their horses; this again would indicate the use of fixed ammunition.

 The only Woodruffs known today repose in the collection of the West Point Museum.
 Mr. Robert W. Fisch, curator, reports that the only markings on these specimens are the number “412″ on one and “413″ on the other.
 [Curiously, the photograph on the first page of the article as originally published shows tube number 397.
 The discrepancy has to do with the museum's renumbering of its catalog over time.
 The number plates are museum identification devices, not original to the pieces.]
 Number 412 was received by the museum on February 3, 1869, from Brevet Brigadier General F. D. Callender of St. Louis, Missouri, while 413 arrived at the Museum January 2, 1869, from P.M. and U.S.K.
 Washington Arsenal.
 Neither of these guns is on display at present.
 [There are also two Woodruff tubes owned by private collectors, one in Georgia and the rifled one, described in the annotation above, in Missouri.
-Three other original Woodruff tubes are now known, one in White Hall, Illinois, one at Old Fort Madison in Fort Madison, Iowa, and one in New York.]
+Three other original Woodruff tubes are now known, one in White Hall, Illinois, one at Old Fort Madison in Fort Madison, Iowa, and one in New York at the lighthouse museum at Golden Hill State Park on Lake Ontario.]

 No documented contemporary photographs of these guns have come to light….